 “So by wiping his memory, Dissona keeps him locked in a static state.
 She keeps him from learning.
 From evolving, really.”

 “But that would limit his effectiveness,” Peter argued.
 “Why would she hamstring her own servants?
-It’s not like they pose a threat to her.”
+They don’t pose a threat.
+Not to her, anyway.”

 “I think it’s personal,” Eun said.
 “I think—”